Guides

 • Match the surface to the room and child activity before scoring.

-• Check emissions evidence for flooring and foam-heavy surfaces.
+• Check emissions sources for flooring and foam-heavy surfaces.

 • Look for washable, removable, or replaceable pieces when practical.